theislab/paperbee/paper/paper.md

 # User experience

-We ran PaperBee for over a year in a laboratory focusing on computational methods development for single-cell transcriptomics.
-To get insights on whether it helps laboratory members in their work, we conducted a survey (Figure 2) asking researchers to rate how useful daily posts are for being updated in the field, how frequently they check messages from PaperBee, how often relevant papers are found and how likely would users recommend PaperBee to other researchers teams.
-We find overall highly positive responses, with the highest score given by most of the responders for 3 out of 4 questions, suggesting that PaperBee greatly benefits researchers.
+We ran **PaperBee** for over a year in a laboratory focusing on computational methods development for single-cell transcriptomics.
+To get insights on whether it helps laboratory members in their work, we conducted a survey (Figure 2) asking researchers to rate how useful daily posts are for being updated in the field, how frequently they check messages from **PaperBee**, how often relevant papers are found and how likely would users recommend **PaperBee** to other researchers teams.
+Among 11 responses, we see overall highly positive feedback, with the highest score given by most of the responders for 3 out of 4 questions, suggesting that **PaperBee** greatly benefits researchers.
 The only question where the majority of responders did not give the highest grade was on the relevance of found papers to the specific interest of a researcher.
-Given the number of papers published in the field, the broadness of the interests in the laboratory, and the overall positive scores, we believe this is an expected result, and not a flaw of PaperBee.
+Given the number of papers published in the field, the broadness of the interests in the laboratory, and the overall positive scores, we believe this is an expected result, and not a flaw of **PaperBee**.

 ![Results of the survey for readers of PaperBee lists. ](../images/survey_results.png)

 # Outlook

-Here, we present PaperBee, a modular open-source Python application for daily search of new scientific publications.
-PaperBee requires minimal programming experience from users and is comprehensively documented for easy setup.
-Developers can easily extend the code due to a modular architecture, extensive documentation, and automated testing.
-PaperBee can be used in laboratories worldwide for daily paper searches and has successfully demonstrated its usefulness in a laboratory developing computational methods for single-cell transcriptomics.
+Here, we present **PaperBee**, a modular open-source Python application for daily search of new scientific publications. **PaperBee** requires minimal programming experience from users and is comprehensively documented for easy setup.
+Developers can easily extend the code due to a modular architecture, extensive documentation, and automated testing. **PaperBee** can be used in laboratories worldwide for daily paper searches and has successfully demonstrated its usefulness in a laboratory developing computational methods for single-cell transcriptomics.
 While PaperBee is designed to keep researchers updated with new literature, it can also be used for broader literature searches.
-We envision that PaperBee will greatly benefit the scientific community by enabling daily discovery of more relevant publications and better integration with team communication tools.
+We envision that **PaperBee** will greatly benefit the scientific community by enabling daily discovery of more relevant publications and better integration with team communication tools.

 # Acknowledgements